As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

-So everything clearly signifies how online sellers, ecommerce websites and marketers have to include voice search, SEO and marketing in their plan.
+So everything clearly signifies how online sellers, e-commerce websites, and marketers must include voice search, SEO, and marketing in their plan.

-In fact, another study says, 62% of marketers are not taking voice search into their accounts.
+In fact, another study says 62% of marketers are not taking voice searches into their accounts.

 So in that case, it is critical that you get a competitive edge over them and start preparing for the voice search boom from now on only.

 The future of voice search is bright, with experts predicting continued growth and adoption of voice assistants in the coming years.
 According to a report by Comscore, 50% of all searches are expected to be voice searches by 2020.

 As voice search continues to evolve, online stores must stay up-to-date with the latest trends and best practices in voice search SEO.